DDiscua/Datadog-Winston-Logger/README.md

 Follow the .env-example file

-ENV=DEV
+- ENV=DEV

-# Logger
-DATADOG_ENABLED_LOGS:  To active the logs and send to DataDog
+- DATADOG_ENABLED_LOGS:  To active the logs and send to DataDog
-APPLICATION_NAME: Name of your application
+- APPLICATION_NAME: Name of your application
-DATADOG_API_KEY_DEV: Your application API KEY
+- DATADOG_API_KEY_DEV: Your application API KEY
-DATADOG_APP_KEY_DEV: Leave blank
+- DATADOG_APP_KEY_DEV: Leave blank